 Connect Katana to third-party software or create your own workflows via API

 Choose from a range of e-commerce, accounting, CRM, reporting, and automation integrations to streamline your key business operations.
-Katana’s manufacturing software is built to fit with the software you need.
+Katana’s MRP software is built to fit with the software you need.
 Take a look at Katana’s growing list of integrations to learn more.

 With Katana, we are able to track products, build recipes for materials, and set reorder points for our materials as well.”

 It’s great to be able to see where inventory faults happen and being able to fulfill orders and where the turnaround happens.”